Cautious Hero: The Hero Is Overpowered but Overly Cautious

 Cautious Hero: The Hero Is Overpowered but Overly Cautious (この勇者が俺TUEEEくせに慎重すぎる, Kono Yūsha ga Ore Tsuē Kuse ni Shinchō Sugiru) is a Japanese light novel series written by Light Tuchihi and illustrated by Saori Toyota.
 It began serialization online in June 2016 on the Kadokawa's novel publishing website Kakuyomu.
 It was then acquired by Fujimi Shobo, who published the first light novel volume in February 2017 under their Kadokawa Books imprint.
 Seven volumes have been released as of December 2019.
 The light novel series is licensed in North America by Yen Press.
 A manga adaptation with art by Koyuki was serialized in Fujimi Shobo's shōnen manga magazine Monthly Dragon Age from November 2018 to October 2022.
 It has been collected in six tankōbon volumes.
 An anime television series adaptation by White Fox aired from October to December 2019.

 Plot

 Ristarte is a novice goddess who is placed in charge of saving the world of Gaeabrande from a Demon Lord by summoning a human hero.
 An S-class world, Gaeabrande is extremely dangerous, so Ristarte is careful to select a hero who will be able to prevail against the enemies.
 She settles on Seiya Ryuuguuin, whose stats are many times greater than any other contender.
-Unfortunately, upon summoning him, Ristarte finds to her dismay that he is ridiculously cautious about everything, including her.
+Upon summoning him, Ristarte finds to her dismay that he is ridiculously cautious about everything, including her.
 Refusing to even enter Gaeabrande's safest areas until he has trained to a level that he is comfortable with, Seiya's reticence drives the goddess crazy.
 However, when the pair finally do set foot on Gaeabrande, events may prove this hero's caution is well justified.